FuRyu: History

 In April 1997, Omron launched a new business in the entertainment industry titled "Columbus Project" at their New Business Development Center.
 The first product is a portrait seal printing machine titled "Ni-Terangelo". (a combination of "Niteru", meaning "to resemble" in Japanese, and Michelangelo) The company continue expanding into the print seal field in the following years.

 In December 2001, the company entered the mobile content business by starting a media service titled "Poketsu".

 In January 2002, the company entered the arcade prizes industry.
 In April of the same year, the business is officially established and named Omron Entertainment Division.
 The company is then split off in July 2007, with Omron holding 100% ownership.

 In 2006, the company is renamed to FuRyu Corporation.
 The company also entered the mobile advertising business.

 In April 2007, the company implemented a management buyout and succeeded all businesses and all employees to FuRyu Corporation.

 In November 2008, FuRyu announced that they are entering the console game development and publishing business.
 Their first releases are Last Bullet, Chou Meisaku Suiri Adventure DS: Raymond Chandler and Sekai Fushigi Hakken!
 DS: Densetsu no Hitoshi-kun Ningyou o Sagase! releasing on the Nintendo DS in April, May and August 2009 respectively.

 In April 2012, FuRyu acquired all shares of We’ve, which specializes in animation planning.
 FuRyu also entering the print seal machine specialty store management business and opened a store in Niigata.

 FuRyu entered full-scale animation production business in 2013 following their involvement in the production of the movie "Dogsha" released on June 1, 2013.

-In 2015, FuRyu changed the company logo also while also introducing the company slogan "Precious days, always".
+In 2015, FuRyu changed the company logo also while introducing the company slogan "Precious days, always".
 In December of the same year, the company is listed on the First Section of the Tokyo Stock Exchange.

+As of 2016, OMRON holds a 70% share of the domestic market for photo sticker production machines and is the industry leader.
+Although OMRON entered the industry in 1997, it was the last company in the industry to enter the market.
+From the beginning, OMRON's service, which utilizes sensor technology, one of its strengths, to download URLs of images taken by entering the e-mail address of a cell phone into the machine, which can then be downloaded and saved, has been well received by customers.
+After the bankruptcy of a competitor, Make Software, in 2018, the amusement industry has been dominated by FLEW.